(Huge thanks to Alexey Gladyshev for transcribing this episode!)

 [1:11:43] So, David, what else can we do?

 [1:11:45] Well, I mean, beyond our individual experience of the natural world, learning to hear again, there's a lot of things that Bernie alluded to that we can bring back.
 So, noise abatement programs in the government that work to make sure we live in a quieter and more sonorous world are absolutely something that we should be looking at, a lot of cities have built walls around highways for example, that do have a big impact on how loud the soundscapes around them are for residents, that's important.

 [1:12:12] The state of Texas has experimented with new ways of laying concrete highways that reduces the sound of traffic by 6 decibels which is equivalent to a 70% reduction in traffic on the old concrete methods.

-[1:15:08] Or sum it up David rock and roll is noise pollution.
+[1:15:08] Or, to sum it up, David, rock and roll is noise pollution.

-[1:15:13] Burnout burnout.
+[1:15:13] Burnout, burnout.
 I'll rub letter.
-I don't know I don't know the word no no.
+I don't know the words…

-[1:15:42] What song you're doing a real song.
+[1:15:42] What song? we're doing a real song?

-[1:15:44] As a real song.
+[1:15:44] That was a real song.